 More Los Angeles Money-Saving Tips

 - Get a GO Card.
 This is a card you buy prior to your trip and then activate on first use.
-You can buy from one- to seven-day cards (cost: $89-$339) good for free admission at dozens of local attractions.
+You can buy from one- to seven-day cards (cost: $92-$360 as of 2019) good for free admission at dozens of local attractions.
 Design your itinerary before you consider a Go Los Angeles purchase, to determine if the investment will save you money on admissions.
 There is also a GO San Diego Card sold in time increments of one, two, three, five and seven days.
 Free admission is offered for dozens of parks, tours, museums and historic sites.

 - Other passes also could save you money.
 You can buy a Southern California CityPass and get free admission to scores of attractions, including places associated with the motion picture industry.
 Remember, however, that passes are not necessarily a good idea for everyone.
 Ask yourself how important these attractions are in your itinerary.

 - Some of the greatest L.A. experiences are free.
 The Getty Museum falls into this category.
 So does a stroll down Venice Beach or the Hollywood Walk of Fame.
 Don't feel pressured into booking expensive tours.
 After your return home, I'd be very surprised if you don't list at least one free attraction among your most memorable moments.
 There are also plenty of discounts available for popular Los Angeles attractions.

 - Shopping for airports is important here.
 You have a choice of up to six airports.
 Some will be more convenient than others, but all will get you into the region.
 This provides an opportunity to really shop for the best airfare.